MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-selectors/manage-selectors.md

 The following section outlines a summary of the compatibility.

-### Compatibility prior to MicroStrategy 2021 Update 1
+### Compatibility prior to Strategy 2021 Update 1

-For library versions prior to MicroStrategy 2021 Update 1:
+For library versions prior to Strategy 2021 Update 1:

 - The behavior remains the same for all Intelligence Server versions.
 - The expected behavior for the GET Filter API is that the fetched filter definition json returns the chapter-level selector key, name, and summary.